Cross-validation for change-point regression: pitfalls and solutions: Pitfalls of using cross-validation with squared error loss

 \section{Pitfalls of using cross-validation with squared error loss}

-In this section, we give examples of simple settings where changes are easily detectable but where using cross-validation with squared error loss can lead to both under- and over-estimation of the number of change-points.
+In this section, we give examples of simple settings where changes are easily detectable but where using cross-validation with squared error loss can lead to both systematic under- and over-estimation of the number of change-points.
 For these negative results, we focus on the univariate mean change-point regression problem \eqref{eq:uni_mod}, where additionally $\varepsilon_i \sim \mathcal{N}(0, \sigma^2)$.
-Furthermore, we consider a version of two-fold cross-validation, termed the $\operatorname{COPPS}$ procedure in \citet{zou2020consistent}, with optimal partitioning.
+Furthermore, we consider a version of two-fold cross-validation, termed the $\operatorname{COPSS}$ procedure in \citet{zou2020consistent}, with least squares estimation for estimating the change-point locations\footnote{Throughout the paper we will use the terminology least squares estimation. \citet{zou2020consistent} called it optimal partitioning, highlighting the fact that least squares estimation is performed for various putative numbers of change-points.
+Elsewhere in the literature however, this is known as Segment Neighbourhood \citep{auger1989algorithms}, with optimal partitioning referring to a penalised version.
+We finally remark that least squares estimation coincides with maximum likelihood estimation if the noise is Gaussian.}.
 However it will be clear that our constructions highlighting the undesirable properties of cross-validation, and our conclusions, can be generalised to other settings and other forms of cross-validation employing squared error loss.